Skip to main content

 The biggest difference is the size of the earcups and earpads.
 The name says it all:

-Though both types of headphones have a similar structure.
-A headband frame that connects two earcups.
+Both types of headphones have a similar structure: A headband frame that connects 2 earcups.

 On-ear vs. over-ear

-The difference in ear cup size is significant.
+The difference in ear cup size is significant (over-ear left, on-ear right).

-The headband on over-ear headphones usually has thicker padding.
-On-ears aren’t as heavy, therefore, lighter headphones require less padding.
+Usually, the headband on over-ear headphones has thicker padding.
+On-ear headphones aren’t as heavy.
+And because they’re lighter, they come with less padding.

 CONTENTS (show more)